 - Always take your topiramate exactly as your doctor has told you.
-The pharmacy label will tell you how much topiramate to take, how often to take it and any special instructions.
+The pharmacy label will tell you how much to take, how often to take it and any special instructions.

 How to take topiramate

-- You can take topiramate with or after food.
+- Timing: You can take topiramate with or after food.
 Take topiramate at the same times each day.